ialisme/fed.ialis.me/_i18n/en/apps/twidere.md

-A client that also supports Twitter.
+Twidere is a multi-services client that supports Twitter, Fanfou, Mastodon and StatusNet